 - Good disposition, placid eye but with enough sparkle and presence

-- Enough crank to give flexible action
+- Good hind leg with clean hock and enough crank to give flexible action

-- Big, good sound feet absolutely essential
+- Sound feet absolutely essential

 - Keep her ladylike!